devpies/fshlint/README.md

 # fshlint

-`fshlint` is a simple CLI tool that lints FSH (FHIR Shorthand) files without compilation, leveraging the ANTLR language recognizer.
-Unlike SUSHI, which compiles FSH files into FHIR artifacts, fshlint checks .fsh files for syntax issues, making it ideal for quick validations in CI pipelines or project Makefiles.
+`fshlint` is a simple CLI tool that lints FSH (FHIR Shorthand) files without compilation making it ideal for quick validations in CI pipelines or project Makefiles.